skutov/UMR-Poller/README.md

 * Install dependencies `pip3 install csv_logger gpsd-py3`
 * Clone repository into desired directory and `chmox +x UMR-Poller.py`
 * Create config.yml and enter configuration details for target routers (see `config.yml.example`)
+* Install and configure `gpsd` to work with your adapter.
+* If you wish to install as a service an example systemd service file is included, to install, add the working directory for this script to the service file, then place a copy in `/etc/systemd/system/`, finally run `systemctl enable UMR-Poller` to enable the service and `systemctl start UMR-Poller` to start it.

 ### Executing program